publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s166.md

     (a) __In General.—__

-        (1)  __Authority of state agencies__  __.—__
+        (1)  __authority of public authorities__  __.—__

-        A State agency that has jurisdiction over the operation of a HOV facility shall establish the occupancy requirements of vehicles operating on the facility.
+        A public authority that has jurisdiction over the operation of a HOV facility shall establish the occupancy requirements of vehicles operating on the facility.

         (2)  __Occupancy requirement__  __.—__